Looking for the best gardens in London? These are the gorgeous spots you shouldn’t miss.

 If you’ve ever seen the movie The Secret Garden and dreamed of finding your own secluded spot, have I got a treat for you.

-Nestled in Brockwell Park, you’ll find a beautiful old walled English garden.
+Nestled in Brockwell Park, you’ll find a beautiful old walled English garden in this south London park.
 How this gem has remained hidden, I don’t know – but do check it out before the secret gets out!

 The garden was once the kitchen garden for the (now demolished) mansion on site.
 Today, however, it’s all about the looks – with roses and other plants galore.